heltilda/align3d/README.md

 * from the command line, navigate to the Cicada directory and type 'make align3d'
 * to run from the command line, navigate to the Cicada directory and type './align3d'

+Note that many of the align3d source files come from:  https://github.com/heltilda/wormulator

 Reference:  Ross BC, Wiggins PA.
 Measuring chromosome conformation with degenerate labels.
 Physical Review E. 2012 Jul 19;86(1):011918.